 Even if one fails to discover God, or he becomes a denier of God, it is not in his or her power to stifle the urge in his nature to find God.
 That is why those men and women who have not found God inevitably come to hold something other than God as God.
 And this supposed God is always some creature or the other of God.
 By nature, it is possible for man not to accept the real God as God, but it is not possible for anyone to save himself or herself from granting the status of divinity to something other than God.
 Making God one's object of worship raises man's position.
+On the The present universe is an expression of God's attributes.
+It is a complete introduction to God.
+God is visible in His creations, just as clearly as a human being sees his own reflection in the mirror.

-On the contrary, regarding something other than God as God amounts to descending from the level of humanity.
+contrary, regarding something other than God as God amounts to descending from the level of humanity.
 Submission to God is the only way of life for both man and the universe.